 This is usually reserved for cases where there is an obstruction or injury that cannot be cured with medication.

-Diapers– If medication or surgery doesn’t fix your dog’s incontinence completely, you may have to keep them in dog diapers all day every day for the rest of their life.
+If medication or surgery doesn't solve your dog's incontinence completely, you may have to keep them in dog diapers.

 While this isn't ideal, it is a decent solution.

-Pee Pads – Another solution may be using pee pads.
-Place in their crate if they are leaky during the night and perhaps in an area, they can easily reach rather than waiting to be let out.
+Another solution is using pee pads.
+Place them in their crate if they are leaky during the night.

-To figure out the cause and best solution to your senior dog’s incontinence, consult your vet.
-They can figure out exactly what is causing your pet’s incontinence, and tell you the best way to deal with it!
+They can figure out exactly what is causing your pet's incontinence, and tell you the best way to deal with it!

-Whatever the bottom line is – know that your senior pet cannot help it.
+Whatever the bottom line is, know that your senior pet cannot help it.

 Do not punish or scold your pet!
-They are not doing it on purpose and it is something out of their control.
-Be understanding and patient in helping them find a solution or dealing with it.
+They are not doing it on purpose, and it is something out of their control.

 Have you ever dealt with incontinence in a senior dog before?